istio/istio.io/content/docs/concepts/security/index.md

     - /docs/concepts/security/rbac/
 ---

-Istio offers strong security to the microservices and their communication.
+Taking a monolithic application and breaking it down into atomic services offers various benefits: microservices have better agility, better scalability, and better ability to reuse services.
+However, microservices also have particular security needs.
-For example, traffic encryption to defend against the man-in-the-middle attack, mutual TLS and fine-grained access policies to provide flexible service access control and auditing to detect who did what at what time.
+For example, to defend against the man-in-the-middle attack, they need traffic encryption;
+to provide flexible service access control, they need mutual TLS and fine-grained access policies;
+to audit who did what at what time, they need auditing tools.
+Istio Security tries to provide a comprehensive security solution to solve all these issues.

 This page gives an overview on how you can use Istio security features to secure your services, wherever you run them.
 In particular, Istio security mitigates both insider and external threats against your data, endpoints, communication and platform.